gwappa/amorphys/docs/source/core/temporal.rst

     .. py:attribute:: order

-        a required array consisting of temporal :py:class:`Relationship` objects (can contain none), specifying the order of individual sub-procedures in this block.
+        an optional array consisting of temporal :py:class:`Relationship` objects, specifying the order of individual sub-procedures in this block.

     .. py:attribute:: start-time